 - A. Each new student shall be provided educational information on the dangers of and prohibition on hazing during the new student orientation process in the form of a handbook. - B. In addition to the requirement of providing educational information in the form of a handbook as provided in the previous paragraph, beginning in the Fall semester of 2019, each new student shall be provided educational information on the dangers of and prohibition of hazing during the new student orientation process either in person or electronically. - C. Each organization as defined above in this Policy and in La.
-R. S. 17:1801.1 shall provide annually at least one hour of hazing prevention education to all members and prospective members.
+R. S. 17:1801.1 shall provide annually at least two hours of hazing prevention education to all members and prospective members.
 The education may be provided in person, electronically, or both.
-Each organization shall submit a report annually to the Office of the Vice Chancellor for Student Affairs relative to the students receiving such education evidenced by attestations of the students receiving the education. - D. The hazing prevention education required under the provisions above shall include the information about criminal penalties for the crime of criminal hazing.
+Each organization shall submit a report annually to the Office of the Vice Chancellor for Student Affairs relative to the students receiving such education evidenced by attestations of the students receiving the education. - D. The institution shall terminate the organization's operation on campus if it fails to comply with the organization education requirement and shall submit a report to the House Committee on Education and the Senate Committee on Education upon such termination. - E. The hazing prevention education required under the provisions above shall include the information about criminal penalties for the crime of criminal hazing.
 Information shall also be provided to organizations on their obligations under the law, including the duty to investigate and report, and on the possible loss of funding and other penalties applicable to organizations under Hazing Laws.